Generic selectors

 · Are marital relations allowed?

 These are but a few.
 I do not mention them to condemn anyone.
-Instead, they are an indication that the Church has failed to properly teach some of the most basic principles and ordinances of the Bible.
+Instead, they are an indication that there is a failure to properly teach some of the most basic principles and ordinances of the Bible.
 Therefore, I hope this booklet helps all to have a deeper relationship with God the Father and Jesus Christ through fasting.

 CHAPTER 1